ryanorendorff/functional-linear-algebra-talk/src/FormalizingLinearAlgebraAlgorithms.lagda.md

 where `replicate` creates a list of 1s and `*ⱽ` multiplies element-wise.

-Is `FunctionalMatrixWithTranspose` "correct by construction"?
+Is `FunctionalMatrix` "correct by construction"?
 -------------------------------------------------------------

 <!--